-If you decide to take part in this study, you will take dabrafenib and plus hydroxychloroquine twice a day and trametinib once a day for a 28-day course.
+If you decide to take part in this study, you will take the study drug trametinib once a day and the study drug hydroxychloroquine twice a day for a 28-day course.
 You will continue to repeat these 28-day courses for up to 2 years as long as your brain tumor doesn't grow.

-After you finish taking dabrafenib and trametinib plus hydroxychloroquine, your doctor and study team will watch you for side effects up to 5 years from the start of treatment.
+After you finish trametinib plus hydroxychloroquine, your doctor and study team will watch you for side effects up to 5 years from the start of treatment.
 They will check you every 3 months during the follow-up.